Javascript is not enabled.

 Getty Images

-These policies were originally meant to be a bridge for people who lose their health insurance because of a job loss or other circumstance.
+These short-term insurance policies were originally meant to be a bridge for people who lose their health insurance because of a job loss or other circumstance.
 The idea was that these plans would provide catastrophic coverage until someone either was able to get insurance through a job or apply for coverage through an Affordable Care Act (ACA) marketplace.
 For years, the duration of these policies was limited to three months.
 But since mid-2018, insurers have been able to offer these plans for as long as three years.

 ‘Junk’ plans a poor choice for most older adults

-These short-term plans are particularly problematic for older adults, says Brendon Rose, an AARP director of government affairs, especially because they don’t cover people who have existing health problems.
+These short-term plans are particularly problematic for older adults, says Brendan Rose, an AARP director of government affairs, especially because they don’t cover people who have existing health problems.
 Insurers are also able to charge older Americans much higher premiums for this type of health insurance than younger people.

-“These policies don't have consumer protections, don't provide the 10 essential health benefits required by the ACA, and they can discriminate against people with preexisting conditions,” Rose says.
-“They are called ‘junk’ plans for a reason.”
-Given the complexity of buying insurance, Rose said, it’s easy for people to select these plans because they cost less than conventional insurance plans, even though they don't cover the services most people need, especially those age 50 to 64.
+Given the complexity of buying insurance, Rose says, it’s easy for people to select these plans because they cost less than conventional insurance plans, even though they don’t cover the services most people need, especially those age 50 to 64.

 Another problem with these plans, Rose explains, is that younger, healthier people tend to enroll in them, leaving older and sicker patients in conventional insurance plans.
 This means older and sicker people and those with greater health needs face higher premiums in the individual market because there are fewer healthier people in those health plans whose premiums would help defray the medical costs of those with greater health care needs.